 The position is full-time to start in February 2021, however we may consider a part-time position or alternate start dates.
 The position will involve both in-clinic and telehealth services.
 Pay is well above the Health Professionals Support Services private award rates with excellent additional and unique professional development opportunities and professional development leave, supervision, comprehensive induction and shadowing opportunities, access to extensive collection of feeding assessment and therapy resources, and laptop provided.
 Applications will be considered as they are received and interviews only offered to suitable candidates.
 We reserve the right to fill or close the position at any point.
 Previous applicants welcome to apply.

-In your application, please send in a cover letter, your resume and a document addressing the following key questions:
+In your application, please send in a CV and address the following key questions in a separate document:

 - What specifically draws you to this position at Babble & Munch Speech Pathology?

 - Describe your skills and previous experience in completing feeding assessments and problem-solving feeding difficulties in children.

 - Describe your previous experiences providing feeding therapy.
 Please describe in detail what therapy approach(es) you like to use and why?